-Note 3: Transaction amounts less than NT\$100 million are not disclosed.
+Note 3: Transaction amounts less than NT\$100 million or less than 20% of paid-in capital will not be disclosed.

 Note 4: There is no transaction similar to the above purchases and sales, which are determined in accordance with mutual agreement.